:bm1::bm2::bm3::bm4::bm5::bm6::bm7::bm8::bm9::bm0:

 @bonkmaykr@canithesis.org

-I made the Firestar Mod Manager for Playstation Vita.
-Currently working on a danmaku shooter game called "Time Falcon".
+Currently working on a shmup game called "Time Falcon", my own game engine for it, and some other stuff.
 My posts can range anywhere from deep nerd thoughts to brainless shitposting.

 XMPP/Jabberbonkmaykr@canithesis.org